Technion-WeBWorK/xblock-webwork/install-docs/setup-devstack-named-release-with-webwork-xblock.md

 for the XBlock.

-The goal of this guide is to set up an functional test system using the Docker based edX devstack with the webwork XBlock installed it in, and a local install of the WeBWorK standalone renderer.
+The goal of this guide is to set up an functional test system using the Docker based edX devstack with the WeBWorK XBlock installed it in, and a local install of the WeBWorK standalone renderer.

 In order to make this test system reasonably stable, the devstack is being set